State Street Marathon Sailing

 “Naming a boat is a highly symbolic process,” says Jesse.
 “Oftentimes, sailors name their boats for the ocean, selecting a moniker that pays homage to the powerful and unpredictable King Neptune in the hopes that he will be kind.
 By naming this boat Fearless, we’re breaking with that tradition.
 Instead of giving in to the ocean, we’re standing proud and determined before it.”

-Both members of our team recognize the significance of participating in this event.
 “Sailing is a sport that has historically lagged behind when it comes to gender equality, so we are proud to be part of this momentous occasion for the sport, on one the largest and most elite athletic stages,” says Francesca.

 But Mixed Marathon Sailing isn’t notable for just pairing one man and one woman on a team — the sport demands total equity between teammates and requires competitors to exhibit the highest levels of endurance and performance.
 Regardless of gender, sailors have equal responsibilities, roles, and rewards on the team.